 Block Printing - Tradition, Cultural Preservation and Jaipur.

 The city of Jaipur in Northern India is known for its block printing tradition.
 The capital of Rajasthan state, Jaipur was founded in 1727.
-Almost 300 years later world buyers and tourists continue to flock to the city to select from tens of thousands blockprinted textiles -- produced not only for the local and wider India market but for export markets, world-wide.
+Now, almost 300 years later, world buyers and tourists continue to flock to the “pink city” to select from tens of thousands block printed textiles - produced not only for the local and wider India market but for export markets, world-wide.

 What is a block printed textile?

 Block printed textiles are mostly handmade by artisans who have specific skills and is a manually intensive task.
 Textiles are printed by using a stamping method using wooden blocks.
 You will find lots of videos online that will show you the technique.

 The “inked” block is placed onto the fabric, given a quick thump and the design is “stamped”.
 Artisans require great skill to carefully place the wood block in the required position.
 Many blocks can make up a pattern that is repeated through the design of the item.
 Only one colour is used for each woodblock.

 The wooden blocks are also handmade.
 These are hand carved into the intricate patterns that are used to form the design.